fatfisz/grunt-react-renderize/README.md

   },
 })
 ```

+The rendered component will be available through grunt.config.get('template_engine.options.data.component')).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).